 - A letter will be sent to inform the applicant of the admissions decision (either admission, waiting list, or denial)

 - Once accepted, you will be required to submit a non-refundable admission deposit and a signed admission form to hold your place in the class

-- Make an appointment with the financial aid advisor all requirements have been satisfied
+- Make an appointment with the financial aid advisor

 Q: What facilities are used for clinical experiences?